 Study year abroad

-This research informs teaching at every level, offering a rich and cutting-edge learning environment.
+This research influences teaching at every level, providing you with a rich learning environment.

 Developing Leadership skills

 UWE Bristol offers many opportunities to develop your leadership skills throughout your studies.